15 Bio-optical Conditions

 The underwater light climate in Cockburn Sound and Owen Anchorage is one of the most important attributes that links human activities, water quality and seagrass health.
 CSIEM includes advanced light simulation capability, able to resolve the light climate and variability in the drivers of light attenuation.

-Capturing the underwater light environment requires an understanding the role of different Inherent Optical Properties (IOPs), which control the absorption and scattering of light.
+Capturing the underwater light environment requires an understanding of the role of different Inherent Optical Properties (IOPs), which control the absorption and scattering of light.
 These IOPs include algal cells, detrital particles, chromophoric DOM (CDOM), and different types of inorganic sediment particles.
-Each of these properties varies considerably over space and time, both over seasonal time-scales and also significantly during events such as a local algal blooms, or river flood pulses (see Figure 16.1).
+Each of these properties varies considerably over space and time, both over seasonal time-scales and also significantly during events such as a local algal blooms, or river flood pulses (see Figure 15.1).
 Daily shipping and dredging operations within the shallow waters can also lead to complex patterns of water turbidity.

-Figure 16.1.
+Figure 15.1.
 Snapshots taken from Sentinel-2 imagery showing periods where different optical properties can dominate water properties in and around Cockburn Sound.
 Visit the CSIEM Sentinel-2 explorer for details and further images.

 Developing a well-calibrated light model is a useful way to help integrate the diversity of data from these sources and capture the variability in this key driver of ecosystem productivity.
 Additionally, key anthropogenic stressors associated with Cockburn Sound activities are related to dredging and in order to support environmental impact assessment, having a well parameterised light model is essential.
-Optically active constituents in the default CSIEM configuration include \(SS_1\), \(SS_2\), \(POM\), \(DOM\), and 4x \(PHY\) groups (see Chapter 13), plus additional \(SS\) groups can optionally be added to resolve the dredge- or shipping- related material.
+Optically active constituents in the default CSIEM configuration include \(SS_1\), \(SS_2\), \(POM\), \(DOM\), and 4x \(PHY\) groups (see Chapter 13), plus additional \(SS\) groups can optionally be added to resolve dredge- or shipping-related material.

 In this Chapter, two light model approaches are described which are configured within the AED model to compute the light climate variation in response to the optically active constituents.
 The first model is the “default” bulk-PAR model, and a second spectral model able to resolve the absorption and scattering of individual light wavelengths.
-Comparison of their predictions against selected data-sets is also described.
+Comparison of their predictions against selected observational data-sets is also presented.

 15.2 Data availability and synthesis

 A range of high quality light-related data-sets have been collected for assessing the light, including long-term monitoring of light attenuation, above and below water sensors measuring in situ \(PAR\), and several spectral (multi-wavelength) light sensor deployments.
-Refer to Figure 16.2 for a broad summary of past data collection efforts, and Table 15.1 for a summary of key data sets considered during model assessment.
+Refer to Figure 15.2 for a broad summary of past data collection efforts, and Table 15.1 for a summary of key data sets considered during model assessment.

-Figure 16.2.
+Figure 15.2.
 Light data-set: Summary of CSIEM data catalogue showing identified light data.
 Click to enlarge.
 Visit the csiem-data catalogue for further information.

-Dataset Description Stations Range Notes
+| Dataset | Description | Stations | Range | Notes |

-PAR (above water)
+| PAR (above water) | ||||

-WAMSI-WWMSP5-MET Downwelling PAR installed at Woodman Point (NE Cockburn Sound) 1 (KwinanaShelf) Nov 2022 - July 2023
+| WAMSI-WWMSP5-MET | Downwelling PAR installed at Woodman Point (NE Cockburn Sound) | 1 (KwinanaShelf) | Nov 2022 - July 2023 | … |

-DWER-CSMOORING-MS9 Downwelling PAR installed on Mangles Bay mooring (SW Cockburn Sound) 2 (Mangles Bay and Boat Club) Feb 2022 - Dec 2024
+| DWER-CSMOORING-MS9 | Downwelling PAR installed on Mangles Bay mooring (SW Cockburn Sound) | 2 (Mangles Bay and Boat Club) | Feb 2022 - Dec 2024 | … |

-PAR (below water)
+| PAR (below water) | ||||

-WAMSI-WWMSP2-MS9 Bulk PAR measured on Kwinana Shelf seabed 1 (KwinanaShelf) Nov 2022 - July 2023 non-shaded data-set @ ~8m deep
+| WAMSI-WWMSP2-MS9 | Bulk PAR measured on Kwinana Shelf seabed | 1 (KwinanaShelf) | Nov 2022 - July 2023 | non-shaded data-set @ ~8m deep |

-WAMSI-WWMSP3-SEDDEP Bulk PAR measured by turbidity loggers in CS and OA locations 6 sites Dec 2022 - Dec 2023 6 MGL loggers with hourly data
+| WAMSI-WWMSP3-SEDDEP | Bulk PAR measured by turbidity loggers in CS and OA locations | 6 sites | Dec 2022 - Dec 2023 | 6 MGL loggers with hourly data |

-WAMSI-WWMSP5-WQ Bulk PAR measured in OA and CS locations for ~ 5 intensive deployments 3 (CS4, CS5, CS6) Nov 2021 - Aug 2022 4 deployment windows using miniPAR loggers
+| WAMSI-WWMSP5-WQ | Bulk PAR measured in OA and CS locations for ~ 5 intensive deployments | 3 (CS4, CS5, CS6) | Nov 2021 - Aug 2022 | 4 deployment windows using miniPAR loggers |

-DWER-CSMOORING-MS9 Bulk PAR computed from MS9 spectral data 8 (4 deep and 4 shallow) Dec 2021 - Dec 2024 4 sites were profiling for ~ 12 months, reconfigured data now has 6 bottom sensors
+| DWER-CSMOORING-MS9 | Bulk PAR computed from MS9 spectral data | 8 (4 deep and 4 shallow) | Dec 2021 - Dec 2024 | 4 sites were profiling for ~ 12 months, reconfigured data now has 6 bottom sensors |

-Spectrally-resolved data
+| Spectrally-resolved data | ||||

-WAMSI-WWMSP2-MS9 Bulk PAR measured on Kwinana Shelf seabed 1 (KwinanaShelf) Nov 2022 - July 2023 non-shaded data-set @ ~8m deep
+| WAMSI-WWMSP2-MS9 | Bulk PAR measured on Kwinana Shelf seabed | 1 (KwinanaShelf) | Nov 2022 - July 2023 | non-shaded data-set @ ~8m deep |

-DWER-CSMOORING-MS9 Bulk PAR computed from MS9 spectral data 8 (4 deep and 4 shallow) Dec 2021 - Dec 2024 4 sites were profiling for ~ 12 months, reconfigured data now has 6 bottom sensors
+| DWER-CSMOORING-MS9 | Bulk PAR computed from MS9 spectral data | 8 (4 deep and 4 shallow) | Dec 2021 - Dec 2024 | 4 sites were profiling for ~ 12 months, reconfigured data now has 6 bottom sensors |

-Attenuation (Kd)
+| Attenuation (Kd) | ||||

-DWER-CSMWQ Regular profile data used to compute depth-integrated light attenuation 33 (18 regularly sampled sites) Dec 1984 - Jun 2023 note attenuation in raw data converted by x2.3 to shift from log10 to ln
+| DWER-CSMWQ | Regular profile data used to compute depth-integrated light attenuation | 33 (18 regularly sampled sites) | Dec 1984 - Jun 2023 | note attenuation in raw data converted by x2.3 to shift from log10 to ln |

-WAMSI-WWMSP3-CTD Regular profile data used to compute depth-integrated light attenuation 18 sites Sep 2022 - Sep 2024
+| WAMSI-WWMSP3-CTD | Regular profile data used to compute depth-integrated light attenuation | 18 sites | Sep 2022 - Sep 2024 | … |

-DWER-CSMOORING-MS9D Seven paired MS9 deployments used to compute high-frequency light attenuation 1 (CS86, near Mangles Bay) Aug 2023 - Jan 2025 Wavelength specific and bulk-PAR \(K_d\) estimated for a range of environment conditions
+| DWER-CSMOORING-MS9D | Seven paired MS9 deployments used to compute high-frequency light attenuation | 1 (CS86, near Mangles Bay) | Aug 2023 - Jan 2025 | Wavelength specific and bulk-PAR \(K_d\) estimated for a range of environment conditions |

 15.3 Bulk \(PAR\)